 - Visit the BeautsGO website (cn.beautsgo.com) or download the app

-- Search for the clinic or treatment you’re interested in
+- Search for the clinic or treatment you are interested in

 - View prices, reviews, and patient testimonials

-- Choose a time and fill out the necessary information
+- Choose a time and fill in the necessary information

 💡 Real case: In December 2025, a Taiwanese customer booked a hyaluronic acid injection treatment at Orbit Dermatology through BeautsGO.
 The price on the platform was 750,000 Korean won, which was 250,000 Korean won cheaper than the regular price at the clinic (about 7,500 Taiwan dollars in savings).
 Additionally, the platform provided Chinese-speaking customer service and post-treatment follow-up.